“Its commitment to customer service and the need for timely and sometimes robust advice is highly valued.”

 - making a successful application to release the remains of the late Captain Flinders (who circumnavigated and first named Australia), dug up at Euston Station, to his family for burial.

-- Is Deputy Registrar of the Faculty Office of the Archbishop of Canterbury.
+He is also Deputy Registrar of the Faculty Office of the Archbishop of Canterbury where is main focus is policy and regulatory work for notaries.

-- He holds an LL.B in law, a further LL.M in Canon Law and an M.A in History (Cantab).
+He holds an LL.B in law, a LL.M in Canon Law and an M.A in History (Cantab).

 'Ian Blaney has consistently provided high quality advice in multi-layered matters where acumen coupled with experience are required to solve problems.
 His knowledge of education and charity legislation has helped to protect the long-term assets that we manage.
 Ian has a good grasp of the wider educational landscape and provides clear and concise advice.
 He has a patient and professional manner.'